Pagaspot/EventFlow.Cassandra.EventStore/README.md

 }
 ```
 It should setup a cluster and call `_cluster.Connect(keyspaceName)` to create a session.
-You can select any keyspace name you like.
+You can use any keyspace name you like.
 More details: [DataStax Cassandra Driver](https://github.com/datastax/csharp-driver#basic-usage)

 2. Register `CassandraEventStore`: